 When I was a kid, I used to constantly eat fruit.
 I loved every type of fruit, give me whatever was available and I would happily gobble it down.
-Not much has changed over the years as I still crave fresh fruit on the daily.
+Not much has changed over the years as I still crave fresh fruit daily.
 One of my absolute favorites other than peaches, persimmons, and figs, are strawberries.
-Whenever they come in season, you will see boxes and boxes of them in my fridge.
 It only seemed natural that I create a strawberry dessert to satisfy both my fruit and dessert cravings.
 Inspired by cinnamon rolls, these strawberry poppy seed cinnamon rolls have quickly climbed the charts as the best summer dessert.
 With just the right amount of sweetness, these rolls are filled with strawberry preserves and fresh strawberries and then covered with a strawberry cream cheese frosting for the ultimate berry dessert.
 Go make these now, I urge you.

 **Helpful tips and common mistakes

 While the dough is rising, chop up the strawberries for the filling and for the frosting.
-You will need a total of 3 cups chopped strawberries.
-Set aside 2 cups and cook the remaining 1 cup with just a dash of water until they have cooked down and softened.
+You will need a total of 2 cups of chopped strawberries.
+Set aside 1 cup and cook the remaining 1 cup with just a dash of water until they have cooked down and softened.
 Let it cool.

 Oh my goodness.
 Friends.
 These strawberry poppy seed cinnamon rolls are everything.
 The dough for these rolls is insanely soft while the filling and frosting deliver on the strawberry flavor to the max.
 I mean strawberry preserves, fresh strawberry plus strawberry frosting?
 You really can’t get more strawberry flavor than that.
 I’ll have another, please!